- Health Department

 What to Do . . .

-If you have unwanted or nuisance wildlife or on your property, you should not under normal circumstance take matters into your own hands.
+If you have unwanted or nuisance wildlife or on your property, you should not take matters into your own hands.
 You may not set inhumane traps that injure an animal or in any other way cause injury to such animals.
-Acts like this are considered Animal Cruelty, and punishable by a significant fine and possible jail time.
+Such acts are considered Animal Cruelty, and are punishable by a significant fine and possible jail time.
 Please call the Health Department to inquire about next steps.
 If it is after hours, please call the Boonton Police Department.